Indiabulls Real Estate Ltd will sell a London property to the group’s billionaire founder Sameer Gehlaut, as it looks to pare debt.

 Should you sell your house at auction?

-The mechanics of selling your house at auction are actually very simple:
+The mechanics of selling your house at auction are elementary:

 • you pay entry fees and sale fees